nix-open-org/rfcs/rfcs/0000-open-org.md

 The recent [teams collaboration effort](https://github.com/NixOS/teams-collaboration) started by @thufschmitt has seen some success.
 After general agreement in the meetings, [issues in various GitHub repos were opened](https://github.com/NixOS/teams-collaboration/issues/1) to ask for status, with @thufschmitt's intention to write a script to automate the archival for most of them.

+### Visibility into new and existing projects

+Currently, it is not straightforward for new (or even existing) contributors to know about all existing official projects and efforts.
+This might turn potential new contributors away from contributing, and might also make it difficult for any person to understand what new things are being worked on and what is the status of the existing projects and efforts.

+Some teams may have their own procedures for documenting this, but there is no standard for how to communicate this to external folks.

 ### Unclear how to get permissions

 There's currently no good general process for receiving permissions to help out with official efforts.